-AECOM also surveyed the location of large piles of woody debris deposited by previous very infrequent high-flow events on the floodplain of the modeled stream site.
+AECOM surveyed the location of large piles of woody debris deposited by previous very infrequent high-flow events on the floodplain of the modeled stream site.
 The HEC-RAS model was used to estimate the flow necessary to reach the locations of the debris piles.
-This modeling work estimated that a flow of 1,050 cfs would reach the minimum elevation of the debris and a flow of 2,030 cfs would reach the high elevation of the debris.
+This modeling work estimated that a flow of 1,960 cfs would reach the minimum elevation of the debris.
+The BLM estimated that some of the debris piles were deposited within the last ten years.
+BLM staff are also aware of a substantial event that occurred in 2006 (Figure 5; Jedd Sondergard, BLM staff, personal communication on 4/6/2021).
 The observation of large piles of debris on the floodplain demonstrates that very high-flow events do occur and that these events can inundate large portions of the floodplain.
-The StreamStats peak flow statistics estimate that an event capable of reaching the lower elevation flood debris could occur on a 25-year frequency.
+The StreamStats peak flow statistics estimate that an event capable of reaching the lower elevation flood debris would likely occur very infrequently, at more than a 100-year event.